 - Mashed stewed prunes can be a good addition to the finger foods.

 - Steamed or broiled fish is another option.
 Remember to skip fish with high mercury content.

 - You could also try boiled, well-cooked beans, which are full of protein and other nutrients.

 - Additionally, you can try home-made healthy nuggets and fries made with vegetables, too.

 Finger Foods to Avoid

 Although you can try varieties of food for your baby, it is good to avoid some foods that cause choking and some that are unhealthy.
 Following are some of the foods that you must avoid.

-- Pieces of raw vegetables must be avoided, while it is safe to give boiled vegetables.
+- Pieces of raw vegetables must be avoided.

 - Avoid feeding nuts to babies.